 What other choices do I have besides taking part in this research?

-Instead of participating in this research and taking the available course, your choices may include taking similar coursework from the NASW or from your state education department.
+Instead of participating in this research and taking the available course, if you are a social worker, your choices may include taking similar coursework from the NASW or from your state education department.
 For instance, clinical courses which would satisfy state continuing education requirements are available from the NASW at https://www.socialworkers.org/Careers/Continuing-Education/CEPortal

 What happens to the information collected for this research?